Hokarari, Kingklip, Pink Ling

 The National Fisheries Plan for Deepwater has specific objectives for ling that directly guide actions in the fishery.
 These are specified in the Annual Operating Plan and progress reported in the Annual Review Report.

-The ling fishery has been managed within the Quota Management System since its inception in 1986.
+The ling fishery has been managed within the QMS since its inception in 1986.

 Summary of assessment conditions